 The power of a gun can be overwhelming.
 The allure and the ease to point, shoot, maim, kill, is resolute.
 Final.
 The adrenaline rush of absolute control in a blind rage.
 Multiply that by the millions and you have an armed society, reverted back to the days of the lawless old west.
 A time when exploration, removal of native peoples and succession led to expansion into new frontiers of the United States that brought forth an age of incivility as an incessant, conquest and survival was the order of those days.
 What is the manifest destiny of today?

-I wrote that in December of 2012.
-It is being revisited again upon reports of another senseless massacre, this time at a campus in Oregon.
+I wrote this in December of 2012.
+It is being revisited again upon reports today of another senseless massacre, this time at a campus in Oregon.
 This repeat tragedy is eerily grim knowing that perpetrators of deadly violence like this are oftentimes stricken with self-esteem issues.
-Appropriate and balanced levels of self-esteem are not only essential to survival but also provides a strong enough buffer against anxieties that incur homicidal tendencies for wreaking havoc and malevolence for carnage.
+Appropriate and balanced levels of self-esteem are not only essential to survival but also provides a strong enough buffer against anxieties that incur homicidal tendencies for carnage.
 Those anxieties are further amplified with the ease and access of dangerous weapons.
 Could we have stood together in the past to mitigate the loss of life today?
 Absolutely.

-We simply cannot continue to make tools specific to violence and murder an alternative so easily and readily accessible that it has become ubiquitous and unsuspecting.
-We cannot continue to allow for the silent peddling of civilian anarchy that contribute to this kind of terrorism.
-We have to decide once and for all that we cannot continue to live like this.
+We simply cannot continue to make this alternative so available that it has become ubiquitous and unsuspecting.
+We cannot continue to allow for the silent peddling of civilian anarchy that support this kind of terrorism.
+We have to decide that we cannot continue to live like this.